253-472-9686

 PROS:

-• Silk has thin, fine fibers, giving the rug a shiny, natural beauty (picture an expensive silk blouse, compared to a polyester blouse).
+• Silk has thin, fine fibers, giving the rug a shiny, natural beauty that looks beautiful hung on a wall.

 CONS:

-• Silk requires a delicate, professional cleaning process to avoid damage to the fibers.
+• Also, cleaning can be a hassle, as silk requires a delicate, professional cleaning process to avoid damage to the fibers.

 Special note:

-Be aware that some cotton or viscose rugs have been sold as silk, only to find out the rug was mostly viscose, or cotton with a bit of silk tied in (Shame on them!).
-Also, a silk rug is perfect for a room that is hardly used, such as a living room or, as we mentioned earlier, it can be hung on a wall out of harm’s way.
+Be aware that some cotton or viscose rugs have been sold as silk, only for the unlucky buyer to find out the rug was mostly viscose, or cotton with a bit of silk tied in.

 5. Cotton